 Overnight: Kusadasi | Breakfast, Dinner

 Kusadasi - Pergamum - Ayvalik.
-This morning we drive north, stopping at the Roman ruins of Pergamum and its impressive hillside amphitheatre.
-We also visit the neighbouring Asclepion - a Roman precursor to modern-day hospitals before continuing onto to Ayvalik.
+This morning we drive north, stopping at the Roman ruins of Pergamum and its impressive hillside amphitheater.
+We also visit the neighboring Asclepion - a Roman precursor to modern-day hospitals - before continuing onto to Ayvalik.

 Overnight: Ayvalik | Breakfast